dudebowski/liquid-ice/README.md

 ## circleCI
 circleCI runs after each push.
 Job runs in a node docker.
-The config checks out the code installs zowe-cli, creats a zowe profile and runs the compilation on the mainframe
+The config checks out the code, installs zowe-cli, creats a zowe profile and runs the compilation on the mainframe